Mexico City Immigration Attorney

 United States Immigration Statistics for Mexico

 Unfortunately, not everyone is permitted to enter the United States.
 The United States only issues a certain number of visas every year.
 The U.S. Citizenship and Immigration Services (USCIS) states no more than 7 percent of visas can be issued to natives of an independent country in a fiscal year.
+If you’re applying for a visa, make sure to consult with a skilled Mexico City immigration attorney.

 Listed below are some United States immigration statistics for Mexico in 2017.